-16 March update – Travellers Worldwide have ceased trading (not as a result of our campaign).
-However, we have not received assurance from wildlife authorities that the volunteering programme at the SORC will not continue.
+15 July 2020 update – Travellers Worldwide ceased trading in February 2020.
+The Sabah Wildlife Department confirmed in June 2020 that members of the public would not be allowed to take part in the rehabilitation process of orangutans at the SORC any longer.
 Read our statement here.
-However, we highly recommend that you read the article below to understand why hands-on orangutan voluntourism should not take place.
+However, we highly recommend that you read the article below to understand why hands-on orangutan voluntourism should not take place at a rehabilitation centre.

 Every four weeks the company sends up to 12 unqualified individuals to the Sepilok Orangutan Rehabilitation Centre (SORC) in the Malaysian Bornean state of Sabah, Malaysia, for them to take part in the rehabilitation of orphan orangutans.
 Each individual pays around US$ 3,400.
 This is simply another form of exploitative voluntourism.

 According to the Travellers Worldwide website, the volunteers can, among others, monitor, feed and manage orangutans who are under rehabilitation for potential forest release in the future.
 However, this voluntourism practice can have severe impacts on orangutans under rehabilitation and yet has continued for over 15 years.

 Orangutans undergoing rehabilitation should only be exposed to, and bond with, the minimal number of caregivers as possible in their early years as the apes are guided through the rehabilitation process.
 Rehabilitation at the SORC should be done by SORC staff only.

 Having ever-changing personnel working hands-on with rehabilitant orangutans increases the risk of the apes becoming humanised (over habituation to, and/or overdependency on, humans).
 Humanisation diverts the orangutans’ interest away from natural behaviours and interactions within the forest environment.